About About Interior Medicine

 I’m as serious about humor, balance, and perspective as I am about non-toxic materials, research, and transparency.

-You can read a little (or a lot) more about my philosophy, story, and mission here, if you’re interested.
+You can read a little (or a lot) more about my mission, story, and philosophy here, if you’re interested.

 Interior Medicine is a mission-driven, woman-owned wellness company dedicated to preventing disease by promoting healthier home environments.